Marquis de Morès: The Badlands

-He resigned from the cavalry in 1882 and married Medora von Hoffman (1856–1921), sometimes called the Marquise, the daughter of a New York banker.
-Soon thereafter, he would move to the North Dakota badlands to begin ranching, purchasing 44500 acre for that purpose.
+Soon after the marriage, he moved to the North Dakota badlands to begin ranching, purchasing 44500 acre for that purpose.
 He also opened a stagecoach business.
-He named his simple vernacular house in Medora, North Dakota, the "Chateau de Mores"; it is preserved as a historic house there.
+He named his two-story 26-room wood-frame house in Medora, North Dakota, the "Chateau de Mores"; it is preserved as a historic house there.

 He tried to revolutionize the ranching industry by shipping refrigerated meat to Chicago by railroad, thus bypassing the Chicago stockyards.
 He built a meat-packing plant for this purpose in Medora, the town he founded in 1883 and named for his wife.

 The railroads, undoubtedly working hand in glove with the Chicago beef trust, refused to grant him the same rebates on freight rates they gave his competitors, adding to his costs.
 And range-fed—on grass—beef turned out to be less popular with consumers than beef that had been fattened—on corn—in the stockyards of Chicago.
 The marquis's father-in-law withdrew his financial backing and soon the packing plant closed.
 Not long after, just as winter was settling in on the Bad Lands in 1886, de Mores and his wife left Medora for good.
 The short-lived reign of the Emperor of the Bad Lands was over.